Methodology

 Adding this hub expands the site's coverage into a durable war-and-markets theme: how conflict changes food availability, farm inputs, and affordability without requiring a global crop collapse.

 For confirmation, compare this section with Black Sea Grain Exports Explained: Routes, Insurance, and Price Signals and Wheat Prices During War: What Moves First and What Does Not.
-This keeps the food and fertilizer risk workflow tied to multi-page evidence rather than single-source interpretation.
+That keeps the page connected to adjacent signals instead of a single isolated narrative.

 Contextual next steps for food and fertilizer risk: Fertilizer Prices During Conflict: Natural Gas, Potash, and Freight; Food Import Bills and Conflict Risk: What Vulnerable Economies Face; Black Sea Grain Exports Explained: Routes, Insurance, and Price Signals; Wheat Prices During War: What Moves First and What Does Not; War Risk Insurance Explained: How Shipping Premiums Reprice Trade.
 Use this sequence to validate assumptions before adjusting allocations.

-- Fertilizer Prices During Conflict: Natural Gas, Potash, and Freight - decision path 1 for food and fertilizer risk research.
+- Fertilizer Prices During Conflict: Natural Gas, Potash, and Freight - complementary read 1 for food and fertilizer risk.

-- Food Import Bills and Conflict Risk: What Vulnerable Economies Face - decision path 2 for food and fertilizer risk research.
+- Food Import Bills and Conflict Risk: What Vulnerable Economies Face - complementary read 2 for food and fertilizer risk.

-- Black Sea Grain Exports Explained: Routes, Insurance, and Price Signals - decision path 3 for food and fertilizer risk research.
+- Black Sea Grain Exports Explained: Routes, Insurance, and Price Signals - complementary read 3 for food and fertilizer risk.

-- Wheat Prices During War: What Moves First and What Does Not - decision path 4 for food and fertilizer risk research.
+- Wheat Prices During War: What Moves First and What Does Not - complementary read 4 for food and fertilizer risk.

-- War Risk Insurance Explained: How Shipping Premiums Reprice Trade - decision path 5 for food and fertilizer risk research.
+- War Risk Insurance Explained: How Shipping Premiums Reprice Trade - complementary read 5 for food and fertilizer risk.

 FAQ